alephium/www/src/content/news/alephium-naming-competition-c1b736797461/index.md

 #### **_Rules_**

 _Of course this naming event is to be governed by a set of rules.
-For your convenience we publish them here but you will also be able to find them in this_ <a href="https://github.com/alephium/community" data-href="https://github.com/alephium/community"><em>GitHub repository.</em></a> _These rules may be subject to change in the near or distant future and read as the following:_
+For your convenience we publish them here but you will also be able to find them in this_ <a href="https://github.com/alephium/community" ><em>GitHub repository.</em></a> _These rules may be subject to change in the near or distant future and read as the following:_

 _This is an experimental and discretionary rewards program for our active Alephium community to encourage and reward those who are contributing and helping to improve the Alephium platform, ecosystem and community._